ATLANTIC CITY -- Atlantic City has started fining the shuttered and now powerless former Revel casino for safety violations.

-ACR Energy cut the power Thursday afternoon, two days after Straub took over the building.
-Straub bought Revel on Tuesday but hasn't been able to reach a deal with ACR to provide utility service there.
+ACR Energy cut the power after Glenn Straub took over the building.
+Straub bought Revel on Tuesday but hasn't been able to reach a deal with ACR to provide utility service.

-Straub is seeking portable generator trucks to power the complex until he can hook it up to another shuttered casino next door that he bought last week.
-He said it may take several days for them to arrive.
+Straub is seeking portable generator trucks to power the complex until he can hook it up to the former Showboat, another shuttered casino next door that he bought last week.

-Lights at the casino went out at 2:13 p.m.; water had been disconnected shortly beforehand.
+Lights at the casino went out Thursday afternoon; water had been disconnected shortly beforehand.
 The shutoff raised fears that the $2.4 billion building could be damaged by mold, burst water pipes, deteriorating mechanical systems, or be rendered partially inaccessible in the event of a fire less than two months before it is due to reopen.

-Straub bought the Showboat, another shuttered former casino located next door to Revel, last Friday.
-He said he can connect Revel to the utility grid through Showboat, which has its own separate power plant, but it would take about two weeks.
+Straub said he can connect Revel to the utility grid through Showboat, which has its own separate power plant, but it would take about two weeks.

 Revel shut down Sept.
 2 after just over two years of operation, during which it never turned a profit.
-Straub bought it for $82 million out of bankruptcy court, or about 4 cents on the dollar.
+Straub bought it for $82 million out of bankruptcy, or about 4 cents on the dollar.